Appendix B — Setting up Git and GitHub

 • Restart R.

-B.3 Install and Configure Git
+B.3 Install or Update Git

 Git is a version control system for managing changes across multiple versions of documents/code in a repository you have created.